rewired-conference/kristinarapuano.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-<em>Rewired: A (one-time) conference on cognition, behavior and functional connectivity</em>.
 An experiment in conferencing that will include such things as:
 - exemplary science
 - talks that run on time
 - childcare